tobybessant/typist/README.md

 # Build / Development Setup
 ## Server .env
-A .env file is not required to run this project in dev.
+A .env file is not required to run this project in development.
 The project is setup to have fallbacks in the case where a .env is not present.
-For instance, if variables such as a MongoDB connection string are not present, the app will fire up a local mongo database (a local mongodb installation is not required).
+For instance, if variables such as a MongoDB connection string are not present, the app will fire up a memory mongo server (a local mongodb installation is not required).
 However, a .env file can be added at the root of the ```server``` directory should you wish to specify particular vairables when running the project in development.
 Variables used are:

 ```
 NODE_ENV=<development | production | test>
 PORT=<http port to start the server on>
-DB_STRING_production=<production mongo db conn string>
+DB_STRING_production=<production mongodb conn string>
-DB_STRING_test=<test mongo db conn string>
+DB_STRING_test=<test mongodb conn string>
-DB_STRING_development=<development mongo db conn string>
+DB_STRING_development=<development mongodb conn string>
 ```

 ## Project Startup